veista/nilan/README.md

 # Nilan
 Nilan integration for Home Assistant

-Only CTS602 support at this time.
-If you have CTS700 you will have to help me with that.
+Only CTS602/VP18C support at this time.
+If you have CTS700 or another device you will have to help me with that.

 - Majority of functions are supported.
 If some critical is missing please leave an issue.